chlubba/PyPNS/README.md

-PyPN
+PNPy
 ====

-PyPN is a Python module for the simulation of periperal nerves.
+PNPy is a Python module for the simulation of periperal nerves.
 Axon models are simulated in the compartmental simulator NEURON (http://www.neuron.yale.edu/neuron) over its Python interface (http://www.frontiersin.org/neuroinformatics/10.3389/neuro.11.001.2009/abstract).
 Extracellular potentials from membrane currents or stimulation electrodes are calculated in a resistive, electro-quasistatic approximation of the Maxwell equations from either a homogeneous analytical solution, precomputed and imported finite element model outputs or analytical functions fit to FEM results.

-PyPN was developed in the Department of Bioengineering, Centre of Neurotechnology at Imperial College London.
+PNPy was developed in the Department of Bioengineering, Centre of Neurotechnology at Imperial College London.

 This scientific software is released under the GNU Public License GPLv3.